-EPCAMR Staff are available to conduct educational watershed field tours to numerous abandoned mine reclamation sites throughout the Coal Region.
+EPCAMR Staff is available to conduct educational watershed field tours to several Abandoned Mine Reclamation (AMR) sites throughout the Coal Region of Pennsylvania.

-Projects have been completed by EPCAMR, Conservation Districts, PA DEP Bureau of Abandoned Mine Reclamation, Office of Surface Mining, Natural Resources and Conservation Service, Environmental Protection Agency, existing coal companies, and other nonprofits throughout the region.
+These projects and systems have been completed through partnerships between EPCAMR, conservation districts, PA DEP Bureau of Abandoned Mine Reclamation, Office of Surface Mining, Natural Resources and Conservation Service, Environmental Protection Agency, existing coal companies, and other nonprofits throughout the region.
 On occasion, EPCAMR will team up with these partners to conduct larger-scale watershed field tours.

-Tour times can range in the amount of time necessary to travel to various locations, bus restrictions, and the number of sites.
-EPCAMR asks that you inform us, ahead of time, of what specific sites you would like to tour.
-Therefore, it is necessary to inform the EPCAMR Staff of what specifically your group would like to see, given the time and travel that is necessary to get around the region and we can customize a trip for you.
-EPCAMR does not however, arrange for travel to and from the locations.
-If large groups request to have watershed field tours conducted, the group must make prior arrangements with a van or bus company to get to and from the sites, either by carpool, vans, school bus, or coach.
-Vehicles with high ground clearance and four-wheel drive are preferred when driving on or near these locations since most of these sites are on dirt haul roads that may not be maintained year round.
+Tour times are dependent on travel, bus restrictions, and number of sites.
+EPCAMR asks that you inform us, ahead of time, of what specific sites you would like to visit, the amount of time you would like to spend at each site, and the amount of travel time, we can customize a trip for you.
+EPCAMR does not arrange for travel to and from the locations.
+If large groups request to have a field tour conducted, the group must make prior arrangements with a van or bus company to get to and from the sites.
+Vehicles with high ground clearance and four-wheel drive are recommended.
+Most of these sites are on dirt haul roads that may not be maintained year-round.

 EPCAMR does not take responsibility for damages caused to vehicles while visiting these sites.
 This includes incidents such as flat tires, cracked windshields, body damage, and the like.We also do not take responsibility for personal effects or vehicle interiors that can be stained by the Iron and Aluminum oxides, commonly found in mine water.
 EPCAMR recommends that you dress appropriately; wear clothes you would not mind getting dirty; wear old shoes or boots.
 And bring your cameras if you are interested in taking photos or video at the sites!